 Before you begin

-- If you are downloading all of your files because you recently reformatted or replaced a device or hard drive, refer to Downloading All Files On A New Computer Or Drive instead.
+If you are downloading all of your files because you recently reformatted or replaced a device or hard drive, refer to Replace your device instead.

 - Sign in with your account credentials.